Kangmin Justin Kim

-Performances of the 2019/20 season include the title role in the world premiere of M. Butterfly in Santa Fe, his house debut at the Theater an der Wien as Annio in a new staging of La clemenza di Tito and at the Dallas Opera in a gala concert, a concert with Lucia Lucas at the National Sawdust in New York, his role debut as Ruggiero in a new production of Alcina in Nancy and Dijon, Nerone in L'incoronazione di Poppea for Haymarket Opera in Chicago and his return to Cologne as Orlofsky in Die Fledermaus.
+Performances of the 2019/20 season include the title role in the world premiere of M. Butterfly in Santa Fe, his house debut at the Theater an der Wien as Annio in a new staging of La clemenza di Tito and at the Dallas Opera in a gala concert, a concert with Lucia Lucas at the National Sawdust in New York and his role debut as Ruggiero in a new production of Alcina in Nancy.
+Alcina at the Opéra National de Lorraine in Nancy, Die Fledermaus at Oper Köln and L'incoronazione di Poppea at the Haymarket Opera in Chicago have been cancelled due to the Coronavirus pandemic.

 Recently he was heard as Cherubino in Le nozze di Figaro at the Royal Opera House Covent Garden, as Nerone in L'incoronazione di Poppea at the Staatsoper Berlin, as Nerone and Speranza in L'Orfeo at the Salzburg Festival, New York Lincoln Center, Philharmonie of Paris and Berlin, Harris Theatre in Chicago, Edinburgh Festival, Lucerne Festival and the Teatro La Fenice in Venice conducted by Gardiner, as Cesare in Vivaldi's Catone in Utica and as Orlofsky in a new production of Die Fledermaus at the Oper Köln, as Orfeo in Handel's Parnasso in festa at the Concertgebouw Amsterdam conducted by Andrea Marcon, in Giulio Cesare for his Glyndebourne debut conducted by William Christie, as Idamante in a new production of Idomeneo and in a staged production of Handel's Jephtha at the Maifestspiele Wiesbaden, as Idelberto in a new production of Lotario at Konzert Theater Bern, in his debut at the Teatro San Carlo of Naples in Britten's Canticles alongside Ian Bostridge, in Carmina Burana with the Seoul Philharmonic Orchestra, as Barzane in Vivaldi's Arsilda with the Collegium 1704 in Bratislava, Caen, Lille, Luxembourg and Versailles, Speranza in L'Orfeo at the Opéra de Dijon, and Romeo in Zingarelli's Giulietta e Romeo at the Rokokotheater of Schwetzingen.